xkyanari/sample-notes-app/README.md

 # Sample Notes App

 This is a responsive webpage that behaves somewhat similar to iOS Notes app but in Dark mode.
 The webpage has three responsive columns: Folders, Notes and the form itself.
 Folders and Notes are self-explanatory while the form is where you can load and create notes.
 Since the page is responsive, it fits even smaller resolutions where you can focus on the form.
-The database that comes with it is in MYSQL 8, PHP and JS.
+The app supports MYSQL 8, PHP with MySQLi extension and JS.

 ## Table of Contents